Wittionary/Nexus/README.md

 Display relevant information that the user can process in a glance with minimal interaction.
 The project is designed to be used in conjunction with a Raspberry Pi, and should, ideally, not require a mouse or keyboard to use.
-An Internet connection will be required to facilitate fetching data from various sources for display.
+An Internet connection will be required to facilitate fetching data from various sources to display.

 ## Initial Requirements

-- Social media interactions
+- Social media notifications
   - Twitter direct messages, retweets, and mentions.
 - Upcoming calendar events
   - via Google calendar, because it syncs with both iOS and Android calendars very well.